Perfect Thai Basil Chicken Recipe for 2: Quick, Flavorful, and Easy to Make at Home

 Serving and Plating Tips

 Let it sit a minute so tastes blend.
-Garnish with extra basil or chili slices.
+Oh, and don’t forget to load it up with extra basil or some fresh chili slices if you’re feeling spicy.
 Pairs perfect with a cold drink to cool the heat.

 Loving this recipe that we have for you, then check out Our Chicken Tikka Masala recipe dish, here.